Contents

 Are you Responsible for your Spouse’s Debt in Canada?

-If you are married or have a common law relationship, it is likely that you and your spouse have debt.
+If you are married or have a common-law relationship, you and your spouse likely have debt.
 That debt might be combined or even separate.
-You may have a joint bank account as well.
+You may also have a joint bank account.
 If that is the case, then you are probably wondering what happens if you separate, divorce or even pass away.
-Unfortunately the answer isn’t very straight forward.
+Unfortunately, the answer isn’t very straightforward.

 Separation and Debt

-When it comes to covering the bills during a separation, generally the person who stays in the home.
+When it comes to covering the bills during a separation, the person who stays in the home generally does.
 That being said, if there is any joint debt, you are both still responsible for it.
-If one doesn’t pay the joint debts, then the other is affected by that as well.
+If one doesn’t pay the joint debts, the other is affected as well.

-The general idea in a separation agreement is to get rid of any joint debt as soon as you can.
-Whether that means refinancing, selling your home to pay for all the joint debt and split the equity, or buying the other party out.
-In some cases even refinancing, which may be the case if the credit account you are dealing with is a car loan.
+The general idea behind a separation agreement is to eliminate any joint debt as soon as you can.
+This includes both secured and unsecured debt.
+Whether that means refinancing, selling your home to pay off all joint debt and split the equity, or buying out the other party.
+In some cases, even refinancing may be the case if the credit account you are dealing with is a car loan.

 Debt Responsibility and Death

-If your spouse dies are you responsible for their debt?
+If your spouse dies,s are you responsible for their debt?
 Well, no. In Canada, debt can’t be inherited.
-This means, if your name isn’t tied to the account, then you do not have to pay for it.
-If your name is tied to the account, it is important to check what kind of insurance is on that loan and if it is covered in the event of accidental death.
-Your financial situation often changes in the event of a spouse's death so knowing what insurances you have and having life insurances in place can help alleviate some of these stresses.
+This means that if your name isn’t tied to the account, then you do not have to pay for it, and there is no spousal credit impact.
+If your name is tied to the account, it is important to check what type of insurance is on the loan and whether it is covered in the event of accidental death.
+Your financial situation often changes in the event of a spouse’s death,h so knowing what insurances you have and having life insurance in place can help alleviate some of these stresses.

-Creditors will have a claim on the estate as well.
-This means that before any inheritances can be claimed, the credit card companies do need to be paid in full.
+Creditors will also have a claim on the estate.
+This means that before any inheritance can be claimed, the credit card companies must be paid in full.
+However, joint credit card responsibility is different.

 Can You Inherit Tax Debt?

-If you file jointly, then yes you can.
-If your spouse does not pay their taxes and they pass away or you both go to file next year, they will need to be paid before you can file.
-If you file separately then you are not liable, it is considered to be separate debt.
-It may still need to come out of the estate though.
+If you file jointly, then yes, you can.
+If your spouse does not pay their taxes and they pass away, or you both go to file next year, the taxes will need to be paid before you can file.
+If you file separately, according to common-law debt rules, you are not liable; it is considered a separate debt.
+It may still need to come out of the estate, though.

-When a family member passes away, there is documentation that needs to be filled and sent off the CRA.
+When a family member passes away, there is documentation that must be completed and sent to the CRA.
 They will then respond to you and let you know if anything needs to be paid or if they need any more information to finalize the process.

 Marriage and Debt Responsibility

-Even if you are married, creditors can’t come after you if it is their own debt, meaning that your name isn’t on any of your spouse's debt.
-They can only come after you if your name is on the debt, it would then be considered marital debt.
-That being said, if you own a home together or have any assets together they can still come after that.
+Even if you are married, creditors can’t come after you if it is their own debt, meaning that your name isn’t on any of your spouse’s debt.
+They can only come after you if your name is on the debt; it would then be considered marital debt.
+That being said, if you own a home together or have any assets jointly, they can still come after those assets.
 That is where it will affect you.
-If they are considering a consumer proposal or a bankruptcy it may or may not affect you.
+If they are considering a consumer proposal or a bankruptcy, it may or may not affect you.

 Consumer Proposal

-When it comes to a consumer proposal, your spouse will not be affected.
+Regarding a consumer proposal, your spouse will not be affected.
 Even if the debts are joint, such as joint credit cards, this is the case.
 This is because it only affects the person who files for the consumer proposal.
-Your partner's credit rating and credit score won't be affected.
+Your partner’s credit rating and credit score won’t be affected.
 Even so, it is best to speak with a licensed insolvency trustee.
-They can help you navigate any unpaid debt whether your personal debts, partners debts or marital debts will be included in the consumer proposal process and what the best next steps will be.
+They can help you navigate any unpaid debt, whether your personal debts, partners’ debts or marital debts will be included in the consumer proposal process and what the best next steps will be.

 Bankruptcy